mikepjb/citadel/README.md

 You can with just `clj` but in most cases you will want to integrate with your editor of choice over a nREPL connection, this should do the trick:
 `clj -Sdeps '{:deps {nrepl/nrepl {:mvn/version "0.5.3"}}}' -m nrepl.cmdline`

+Citadel can be run from the command line in this directory with:
+`clj -m citadel.core ~/toolkit/system.edn`

 ### System Map Example

 ```